Too much sun exposure can cause premature aging of your skin. This premature wrinkling

 Chemical peels.
 Chemical peels are often used to minimize sun-damaged skin, irregular skin color (pigment),

 and superficial scars.
 The top layer of skin is removed with a chemical applied to

-Soft tissue augmentation or filler injections.
+Soft tissue augmentation or dermal filler injections.
 A soft tissue filler is injected beneath the skin to replace the body's natural collagen

 that has been lost.
 There are many different kinds of fillers available.
 Fillers are

 generally used to treat wrinkles, scars, and facial lines.
 They also treat wrinkles